 Talent ProspectingUsing talent sources to identify potential candidates, build relationships and determine if they are qualified for a role.

-Recruiting EventsAttending or hosting recruiting events that allow you to connect with candidates to have an initial conversation.Strategies that seek candidates who are not looking for a job.
+Recruiting EventsAttending or hosting recruiting events that allow you to connect with candidates to have an initial conversation.candidates who are not looking for a job.
 This includes recruiting employees who are content with their current position and candidates who aren't partipating in the job market such as retirees.

 College RecruitingDeveloping relationships with universities, colleges and other education institutions to hire new graduates.
 It is common for a firm to have a close relationship with a set of schools.
 In some cases, a firm may also identify programs and classes that repeatedly yield successful candidates.